rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 So the decree went out, and the wise men were about to be killed; and they sought Daniel and his companions, to kill them. ^0213

-Then Daniel replied with prudence and discretion to Arioch, the captain of the king’s guard, who had gone out to kill the wise men of Babylon. ^0214
+Then Daniel replied with prudence and discretion to Arioch, the captain of the king's guard, who had gone out to kill the wise men of Babylon. ^0214

-He declared to Arioch, the king’s captain, Why is the decree of the king so urgent?
+He declared to Arioch, the king's captain, Why is the decree of the king so urgent?
 Then Arioch made the matter known to Daniel. ^0215

 And Daniel went in and requested the king to appoint him a time, that he might show the interpretation to the king. ^0216